Create an External Load Balancer

-When creating a service, you have the option of automatically creating a cloud network load balancer.
-This provides an externally-accessible IP address that sends traffic to the correct port on your cluster nodes provided your cluster runs in a supported environment and is configured with the correct cloud load balancer provider package.
+When creating a Service, you have the option of automatically creating a cloud load balancer.
+This provides an externally-accessible IP address that sends traffic to the correct port on your cluster nodes, provided your cluster runs in a supported environment and is configured with the correct cloud load balancer provider package.

-To create an external load balancer, add the following line to your service configuration file:
+To create an external load balancer, add the following line to your Service manifest:

 apiVersion: v1 kind: Service metadata: name: example-service spec: selector: app: example ports: - port: 8765 targetPort: 9376 type: LoadBalancer